What Does Uncoupling Mean?

 By Rev. Kathryn Dzsudzsak

 The other reason an “uncoupling ceremony” is wanted/needed is for completion.
 When a couple gets to the point where they realize they are no longer meant to be together and divorce is desired, even though on paper they are no longer married, there is still a connection and most people do not realize it.
+Being a Grief Recovery Method Specialist and the other work that I do, I see the struggle that some have when a relationship dissolves.

 When a couple divorces it is a loss. there is an invisible and unrealized grief that is happening there even though they feel relieved, happy, joyful………it is still a loss and you are in some manner still connected to your former partner.
 Having an uncoupling ceremony is way of completing this loss.
 It removes the grief factor because, as in a marriage ceremony where there is joy and love, an uncoupling ceremony can be the same.